Adjusting Store Image Sizes

 Themes automatically create thumbnail images for products, brands and category images so the layout of the theme can remain consistent and easy to navigate.
 The theme controls the general dimensions and number of images shown, you can change these options.
 When choosing product images to use as a thumbnail image, it is best if they are all the same aspect ratio so when products are arranged in a grid or line, they appear even.

-The thumbnail images of products that display on category pages or in panels, like Featured Products, is set inside a Product Card.
+The thumbnail image of products that display on category pages or in panels, like the Featured Product Panel, is set inside a Product Card.
 Think of this product card like a frame for a picture.
 When adjusting dimensions, what is actually changing is the "frame" or product card and not the image itself.

 Resizing Stencil Images

 Product image size adjustments are handled in the Stencil Theme Editor usually under the product menu.

 Stencil themes menu names vary.
 Depending on the Stencil theme the Theme Editor menu may be named differently than what is mentioned in this article.
 If the theme does not include this feature in the theme editor, reach out to the theme's developer or Ask a Design Partner.